Photo: Matthew Shepherd

 Annually apply for renewal and report on the previous year’s activities.

-Submit a renewal application once your community has been certified for a full calendar year.
+Submit a renewal application once your community has been affiliated with Bee City USA for a full calendar year.
 Renewals allow Xerces to monitor affiliate activities and share the great work they’re doing.